Quantitative Heegaard Floer cohomology and the Calabi invariant: Non-simplicity and the extension of Calabi

 from this, it follows by the third limit that $E_m$ converges to zero in view of the above, and then from the first two limits that for $m$ large enough, as desired.

 It remains to show \eqref{eqn:desired}.

 We claim the inequality

+Recall that $N$ is the bound on $\ell_m$ which exists since the sequence $\ul L^m$ is equidistributed.
 The first inequality here is immediate.
 To see the second, consider the surface $C'_m$ given by removing the noncontractible components of $\ul{L}^m$ from $C_m$.
 Then, a coarse bound is that $C'_m$ has at most $2N+1$ components, and so $C_m$ satisfies

 Using that $\mathrm{area}(C_m)+\sum \mathrm{area}(B_j)=1$, we can now deduce \eqref{eqn:area_inequalities}.

 To finish the proof of \eqref{eqn:desired}, since $\mathrm{diam}(\ul L^m)\to 0$, we have $\alpha_m\to 0$ which, in combination with the inequality immediately above, gives the second limit in \eqref{eqn:desired}; it also gives in combination with \eqref{eqn:area_inequalities}, the third limit.
 The first limit in \eqref{eqn:desired} now follows from \eqref{eqn:area_inequalities}, since $\ell_m$ is bounded. \end{proof}